diarmidmackenzie/instanced-mesh/showcase/README.md

 ### Blocks Arcade

-Blacks Arcade is a VR-focused arcade full of 2D & 3D falling blocks games.
+[Blocks Arcade](https://blocksarcade.xyz/) is a VR-focused arcade full of 2D & 3D falling blocks games.
 I built it as a part of my learning journey with A-Frame and 3D Web, and it provided my original motivation for building an Instancing component for A-Frame.

 <img src="image-20221205164019411.png" alt="image-20221205164019411" style="zoom:50%;" />